neetitechhub/neetitechhub/README.md

 ## Hi👋 I am Neeti,  Welcome to my Profile!

-As both an Business Analyst and Data Developer, my experience merges a solid business understanding with advanced technical skills.
+As both an HR Analyst and Data Developer, my experience merges a solid business understanding with advanced technical skills.

 Currently, I am refining my skills in SQL, Power BI and Python focusing on extracting valuable insights to strengthen business intelligence.
 Additionally, I am incorporating Python into my skill set, which allows me to explore and analyze data with greater depth and efficiency.